la2050/archive/_projects/2015/promesa-boyle-heights.md

   act & create a more just community.
 project_image: 'https://img.youtube.com/vi/S4rpsBWmEw4/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/S4rpsBWmEw4'
-'In one to three sentences, please describe your proposal.': >- It takes a village to nurture a child’s success.
-A thriving student is the result of more than a good school.
-It is also a thriving community with jobs, affordable housing, wellness access, & strong social networks.
-That is why, we are united around a vision where: 1) every child has an opportunity to learn, grow & succeed from cradle through college and career; 2) families can live a stable, healthy and fulfilling life; and 3) every individual is empowered to act & create a more just community.
 Where will you be working?:
   - East LA
   - County of Los Angeles